DarinJoshua-dev/Real-Trado/README.md

 # Real-Trado

 Real Trado DApp - A Decentralized Application for Real Estate Trading based on AI and Blockchain.
 It is based on a blockchain and integarted with various AI Features.
+It consists

-Artificial intelligence (AI) and blockchain have become two of the most trending and disruptive technologies, especially with the rise of Web 3.0, which makes the Internet safer and more reliable than ever before than the predecessor technologies.
+-> Artificial intelligence (AI) and blockchain have become two of the most trending and disruptive technologies, especially with the rise of Web 3.0, which makes the Internet safer and more reliable than ever before than the predecessor technologies.

-The combination of AI and blockchain technology allows distributed artificial intelligence to access the shared data store, transactions and logs in a decentralized, secure and trusted way, with decentralized algorithms.
+-> The combination of AI and blockchain technology allows distributed artificial intelligence to access the shared data store, transactions and logs in a decentralized, secure and trusted way, with decentralized algorithms.
 However, they are given a common goal.

 A Decentralized Application (DApp) is a digital application or program that is stored and runs on your computer's blockchain or peer-to-peer (P2P) network, and not on a single computer.